PagerDuty/terraform-provider-pagerduty/website/docs/r/business_service.html.markdown

   * `summary`- A short-form, server-generated string that provides succinct, important information about an object suitable for primary labeling of an entity in a client.
 In many cases, this will be identical to `name`, though it is not intended to be an identifier.
   * `html_url`- A URL at which the entity is uniquely displayed in the Web app.
   * `self`- The API show URL at which the object is accessible.
-  * `dependency_type` - The type for passing to a service dependency.

 ## Import